pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/api-gateway.md

 ## Custom Domains and SSL

-AWS API Gateway will automatically provision and assign a domain name, URL that contains the stage, and SSL support.
+API Gateway will automatically provision and assign a domain name, URL that contains the stage, and SSL support.
 It will look something like `https://no90ji5v23.execute-api.us-west-2.amazonaws.com/stage/`.
 The host portion of the URL refers to an API endpoint which can be edge-optimized or regional.